pschool-in/curriculum/content/grammar/article/article-selectWord.md

 ```
-Once upon *a* time there was *a* little girl called Meera.
+Once upon *a* time, there was *a* little girl called Meera.
 She lived in *a* village with her parents.
 *The* village was near *a* sea.
 Meera had *an* aunt who lived near her house.
 One day *a* man came to *the* village with *an* elephant.
 He took *the* children for *a* ride on *the* elephant.
 *The* children enjoyed *the* ride and had lots of fun.